axibase/atsd/administration/metric-persistence-filter.md

 Returns the number of elements in the collection.

-> This function can be applied to collections of any type (string, number) as well as to maps.
+> This function can be applied to collections of any type (string, number) as well as maps.

 Examples: